Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 \varphi(\mathbb{E}[X]) \leq\mathbb{E}[\varphi(X)]\,.
 $$

+This implies for example that the square of an expected value of quantity is never greater than the expected square of that quantity.

 ### Strongly convex functions

 > **In words**: a function $f$ is called **strongly convex** if it is at least as convex as a quadratic function